 Red Tea VS. Red Wine

 DRINK THIS: Red tea

 NOT THAT!: Red wine

-Stressing about your cold sore just makes for a worse cold sore.
-A study in Chemotherapy found that patients were prone to cold sores particularly during periods of stress, when their immune system wasn’t performing at full speed.
+Stressing about your cold sore just makes for a worse cold sore, and makes it harder to get rid of.
+People are prone to cold sores particularly during periods of stress, when their immune system aren't performing at full speed.
 But while you may want to reach for an adult beverage to help steady your nerves, there might be a better answer: A study in the Journal of Clinical Endocrinology and Metabolism found that people who had recently increased their drinking had higher levels of stress hormones.
 Rooibos tea (also known as red tea) is great for soothing your mind because it squashes stress hormones, thanks to a unique flavonoid called Aspalathin.
 Research has shown that this compound targets stress- and aging-related genes, according to a study in Phytomedicine.
-Rooibos isn’t the only stress-relieving tea, read on for more teas that combat stress.
+Rooibos isn't the only stress-relieving tea, read on for more teas that combat stress.